Skip to main content

 Oregon auto policies generally include PIP benefits.
 PIP can help pay medical expenses and certain wage losses regardless of fault, subject to statutory and policy terms.
 See ORS Chapter 742 and DFR’s auto-insurance resources.

 PIP is especially important in out-of-state claims because it can provide immediate payment pathways while fault and third-party negotiations are still unresolved.
+For the detailed benefit categories and timing rules, see PIP in Oregon: what it pays and when it runs out.

 Uninsured/Underinsured Motorist coverage (UM/UIM)